wanyuac/GeneMates/README.md

 **Citation**

-Since our article for this package is under peer review, the package and helper tools should be used with caution.
-Please cite this repository if you use our tool:
+We would appreciate your citation if you find GeneMates or its helper scripts helpful to your project:

 - Wan, Y., Wick, R.R., Zobel, J., Ingle, D.J., Inouye, M., Holt, K.E.
 GeneMates: an R package for detecting horizontal gene co-transfer between bacteria using gene-gene  associations controlled for population structure. *BMC Genomics* 21, 658 (2020). https://doi.org/10.1186/s12864-020-07019-6.
 <!--  - Wan, Y., Wick, R. R., Zobel, J., Ingle, D. J., Inouye, M., & Holt, K. E. (2020).
 GeneMates: an R package for Detecting Horizontal Gene Co-transfer between Bacteria Using Gene-gene Associations Controlled for Population Structure. *BioRxiv*, 2020.02.29.970970. https://doi.org/10.1101/2020.02.29.970970.-->

-This project was supported by the Department of Biochemistry and Molecular Biology, University of Melbourne, in Victoria, Australia.
+This project was supported by the Department of Biochemistry and Molecular Biology, University of Melbourne, Victoria, Australia.